AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 - ``-DOCIO_BUILD_DOCS=OFF`` (Set to ON to build the documentation)
 - ``-DOCIO_BUILD_FROZEN_DOCS=OFF`` (Set to ON to update the Python documentation)

-Note that *OCIO_USE_AVX*, *OCIO_USE_AVX2*, *OCIO_USE_AVX512* and *OCIO_USE_F16C* default values are
-set to OFF on Apple ARM chipset because of the following two reasons:

-- Rosetta does not support these instructions
-- OCIO does not currently use a library to translate these instructions into ARM Neon.
+Note that OCIO will turn off any specific SIMD CPU performance optimizations if they are not supported by the build target architecture.

-On the MacOS under the ARM architecture, the default is to make a universal build (natively supporting both the Intel and ARM processors).
+On the MacOS, the default is to build universal binaries (natively supporting both the Intel and ARM processors).
 The ``-DCMAKE_OSX_ARCHITECTURES`` option may be set to just arm64 or x86_64 to override the default value, which is ``arm64;x86_64``.
-Universal build under Rosetta is not supported at this time.
-Under Rosetta, only the x86_64 build is supported by using ``-DCMAKE_OSX_ARCHITECTURES="x86_64"``.

 When doing a universal build, note that the OCIO dependencies must be built as universal libraries too.
 If you are running in OCIO_INSTALL_EXT_PACKAGES=MISSING or NONE mode, your build will fail if